nus-tic4002-AY2122s2/ip/docs/README.md

 Air Rec is a desktop app for managing flight records, optimized for use via a Command Line Interface (CLI).
 User will not have to remember flight details and it can be found easily with commands.

 1. Quick start
-1. Features
+2. Features
-	1. Adding a flight: add
+    1. Adding a flight: `add`
-	1. Showing all flights: show all
+    2. Showing all flights: `show all`
-	1. Showing upcoming flight: show upcoming
+    3. Showing upcoming flight: `show upcoming` [to be implemented in v3.0]
-	1. Deleting a flight: delete
+    4. Deleting a flight: `delete`
+    5. Help: `help`
+    6. Search a flight: `search`
-	1. Exiting the program : bye
+    7. Exiting the program : `bye`

-1. FAQ
+3. FAQ
-1. Command summary
+4. Command summary